ossf/osv-schema/docs/schema.md

 Note that we did not specify a `fixed` event here as `limit` makes it redundant.

 #### `last_affected` vs `fixed` example
-The difference between last_affected and fixed has additional implications around false negatives.
-These examples will clarify the difference between these fields.
+Understanding the difference between `last_affected` and `fixed` is essential to identifying where false negatives may occur.

 The following example expresses that the vulnerability is present in all versions of the package, up to and including version `2.1.214`.
 Versions above `2.1.214` are